codeonlyjs/website/content/guide/ssrServer.md

     <meta name="co-ssr" value="true">
     ```

-* Comments to delimit any SSR rendered content that will be removed (this includes
+* Comments to delimit any SSR rendered content that needs be removed (this includes
-  mounted components and registered CSS styles)
+  mounted components and registered CSS styles):

     ```html
     <!--co-ssr-start-->